-- 28.1 The Racing Rules Committee is responsible for advising and making recommendations to Council regarding The Racing Rules of Sailing and the various related subjects with which the Racing Rules are concerned, which include but are not limited to the rules that apply when boats meet, management of races, protests and appeals, and rule observance. - 28.1.1 Racing Rules shall be adopted or changed only by Council after considering recommendations from the Racing Rules Committee.
-Changes in the Racing Rules shall take effect only every four years, on 1 January of the year following the year in which the Olympic Sailing Competition is held.
-Regulations 28.1.2, 28.1.3, 28.1.4 and 28.2.5 contain exceptions to this policy. - 28.1.2 In exception to Regulation 28.1.1, any change of clear necessity or pressing importance may be made effective for any designated date by a 75% vote cast in
+- 28.1 In addition to Regulations 28.1.1 to 28.1.5, the Racing Rules Committee is responsible for advising and making recommendations to Council regarding the Racing Rules are concerned. - 28.1.1 Racing Rules shall be adopted or changed only by the Racing Rules Committee or by Council acting in accordance with Regulation 28.2.
+Changes in the RRS shall take effect only every four years on 1 January of the year following the year in which the Olympic Sailing Competition is held.
+Regulations 28.1.2, 28.1.3, 28.1.4, 28.1.5 and 28.2.6 contain exceptions to this policy. - 28.1.2 In exception to Regulation 28.1.1, any change to the RRS of clear necessity or pressing importance may be made effective for any designated date by a 75% vote cast in favour of the change by the Racing Rules Committee and with the approval of the Board.
+The Executive Office shall promptly report any action taken under this Regulation to all Member National Authorities.

-- favour of the change by the Racing Rules Committee and by Council.
-The Executive Office shall promptly report any action taken under this Regulation to all Member National Authorities. - 28.1.3 In exception to Regulation 28.1.1, the Board, after consulting with the Chairman of the Racing Rules Committee, may, under RRS 86.2, approve changes to the Racing Rules for a specific international event, provided such changes are of clear necessity or pressing importance.
-The Executive Office shall promptly report any action taken under this Regulation to Council and Member National Authorities. - 28.1.4 In exception to Regulations 28.1 and 28.2, the Council may, at any time and without consulting with the Racing Rules Committee, change the Eligibility, Advertising, Anti-Doping and Sailor Classification Codes (see RRS 5, 75.2, 79 and 80).
+- 28.1.3 In exception to Regulation 28.1.1, the Board, after consulting with the Chairman of the Racing Rules Committee, may, under RRS 86.2, approve changes to the Racing Rules for a specific international event, provided such changes are of clear necessity or pressing importance, or to develop or test proposal rules. - 28.1.4 In exception to Regulations 28.1 and 28.2, the Council may, at any time and without consulting with the Racing Rules Committee, change the Regulations which are incorporated by reference into the Racing Rules (the Codes). - 28.1.5 In exception to Regulation 28.1, the Racing Rules Committee may, at any time, for specific events or categories of event, approve or change: - (a) appendices that are not published in the RRS; or - (b) test rules.